HyperChicken-Interactive/website/README.md

 * Social Media links
 * ~~Don't use hugo~~
 * Add disqus
-* Make site convincing enough for Apple to issue a developers lisence
+* Make site convincing enough for Apple to issue a developers license

 # End of file